Share

 Tomescu et al.

-Concomitant high inflammation status paves the way to further complications.
-While hepatic inflammation is considered the main driver of hepatic tissue damage, systemic hyperinflammation with elevated cytokines and DAMPs induces endothelial damage and metabolic derangements resulting in disorders in micro- and macrocirculation.
+A pronounced inflammatory state can pave the way for further complications.
+While hepatic inflammation is considered a main driver of liver tissue injury, systemic hyperinflammation with elevated cytokines and DAMPs/PAMPs may contribute to endothelial damage and metabolic disturbances, resulting in impaired micro- and macrocirculatory function.

 Popescu et al.